animo/expo-digital-credentials-api/README.md

 To make Android aware of the credentials availble in your wallet, you need to register the credentials.
 Every time the credentials in your application changes, you should call this method again.

+When registering credentials you can also choose the matcher that is used.
+When registering credentials with a new matcher the old matcher will not be used anymore (the latest register call always overrides previous calls).
+The supported matchers are:

+- CMWallet matcher taken from https://github.com/digitalcredentialsdev/CMWallet. ([current version](https://github.com/digitalcredentialsdev/CMWallet/blob/f4aa9ebbeaf55fa3973b467701887464be3d4b51/app/src/main/assets/openid4vp.wasm))
+- Ubique matcher taken from https://github.com/UbiqueInnovkation/oid4vp-wasm-matcher. ([current version](https://github.com/UbiqueInnovation/oid4vp-wasm-matcher/releases/tag/v0.0.4)).

 ```tsx
 import {
   registerCredentials,